brimoo/Robotics/README.md

 # Robotics

-CSE180: Intro to Robotics Code
+Code for CSE180: Intro to Robotics

 ## Requirements